apache/metron/metron-deployment/other-examples/manual-install/Manual_Install_CentOS6.md

 ZooKeeper Server |

 - Install everything.
 Metron REST will probably not work as we still need to add a user and the database to MySQL.
+At this point, make sure that all the services are up.
+You might have to manually start a few.

 - Configure a user for Metron REST in MySQL.
 On the node where you installed the Metron REST UI, do:
 ```